HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 )
 }}

 For `<video>` elements, the figure is slightly higher at 0.5% for both desktops and 0.65% for mobile sites.
-These statistics do not cover audio or video embedded via `<iframe>`, where third-party services often offer text alternatives.
+These statistics do not cover audio or video embedded via `<iframe>`, where third-party services are less likely to offer text alternatives.
 Our industry can do a lot better.

 ## Assistive technology with ARIA